top of page

 The technology requires a 6-8 second scan of the user's face in order to place the glasses in the most realistic and accurate fit.

-In an effort to keep users engaged we chose to add a visualization if the scan.
+In an effort to keep users engaged we chose to add a visualization of the scan.

-User stay focused on the animation and is not aware of the time.
+Users stay focused on the animation and are not aware of time.

-Use feel the scan is very accurate and bring trust in the Virtual try on.
+Users feel the scan is very accurate which adds trust to the Virtual try-on.

-The 3D glasses are downloaded in the background.
+All 3D assets needed are downloaded in the background.

 Design